 Do everything in moderation

-Living abroad can be a lonely experience, particularly if you’re making the move alone, which is why it is paramount that you do everything in moderation.
+Living abroad can be a lonely and exhausting experience, particularly if you’re making the move alone, which is why it’s paramount that you do everything in moderation and not burn yourself out.
 If you have moved away because of an unmissable career opportunity, for example, you might get carried away completing exciting tasks and other responsibilities.
-Whilst some people are more than happy to throw themselves into the deep end head-first and start arranging to meet new people after working hours or on the weekend, others are more tempted by the thought of returning to their bed at the end of a long day, and avoiding this sometimes-awkward phase of settling in.
-The trick to avoiding loneliness when living abroad is to establish a balanced routine that works for you.
-It is a given that when you move abroad, you will want to do everything at once, but it is essential to ensure you get enough rest, eat healthily and take time to engage in leisure activities you enjoy.
-Through doing this, you may find yourself meeting new and exciting people who are living nearby.
+Some people are more than happy to throw themselves into the deep end head-first and start arranging to meet new people after working hours or on the weekend.
+Others are more tempted by the thought of returning to their bed at the end of a long day, and avoiding this sometimes-awkward phase of settling in.

 Know that you’re not to blame